keobox/turic/lesson20/topics.md

   * So Libc tries to optimize this situation with `buffering`.
   * We can use `putchar` but buffering is still there.
   * So we avoid to call a sys call for every char.
+  * If we use `write` sys call for every char the buffering is avoided.